 Imagine that a student receives a call from someone claiming to be a representative of their college, who explains that the financial office hasn’t received the student’s tuition payment.
-This person knows the student’s full name, age, specific school within the university, and the department in which they’re working towards their major.
+This person knows the student’s full name, age, specific school within the university and the department in which they’re working toward their major.
 The person says that the student will be dropped from their classes unless they provide payment information immediately, over the phone.

 Students can protect themselves from scams by staying vigilant about what they share about themselves and people they know online.
 Here are a few scams to keep watch for, and ways to avoid falling for them.

 Scammers are always on the lookout for new opportunities to steal your personal and financial information.
 The following scams are commonly reported, and criminals are continuously creating new variations: